indirectlylit/hg-venue-server/README.md

 # Venue Server

-This is our real-time visualization application.
-It takes data from our sensor network or log files, feeds it through message channel, and renders it via a web server.
+This is network coordinator application.
+It takes data from our sensor network, combines it, and makes it available.

 ## Setting up the dev environment ##